About This Blog

 17th December 2010 The Self-Immolation of Mohamed Bouazizi

-What a magic carpet ride it’s been this past year for our brothers and sisters in North Africa and the Middle East.
+What a magic carpet ride it’s been in recent years for our brothers and sisters in North Africa and the Middle East.
 Egypt’s Mubarak-led police state deposed, Libya’s mad dog Gaddafi fittingly gunned down in a sewer.
 And the struggle … Continue reading

 30th November 1994 The Revolutionary Suicide of Guy Debord